Pujitha1244/DevTinder-Ui/README.md

 - build the User card on feed
 - Edit profile featire
 - Show toast message on save of profile
-- See all my connections
+- New Page - See all my connections
--
+- new page - to see all my connection Requests
 -
 -
 -